 The Statement of Revenues, Expenses, and Changes in Net Position reflects a year resulting in a net increase in the assets at the end of the year.
-The College experienced an increase in credit hour production compared to the previous year due to somewhat normal conditions as compared to prior years and the COVID-19 effects and restrictions.
-Within the Non-operating Revenues, State Appropriations were decreased by \$0.1 million.
-Federal Grants and Contracts, representing Pell grants, decreased by over \$1.4 million from the previous year.
-The Net Position of the institution increase by approximately \$5.2 million for the year.
+The College experienced an increase in tuition revenue compared to the previous year.
+The non-operating revenues and federal grants and contracts decreased approximately \$5.7 million due mostly to the conclusion of the HEERF federal grant monies.
+Over \$4 million in capital grants were received during the fiscal year and is the reason for the increase in other revenue, expenses, gains or losses.
+The Net Position of the institution increase by over \$5 million for the year.